How to Get Approved for a Home Loan in 3 Steps | 2024

 The main barriers to mortgage approval are too low of a credit score, too small of a down payment, too high of a debt-to-income ratio, or an unreliable employment history.
 Addressing these issues is key to understanding how to get approved for a home loan.

-What should I bring to the bank for a home loan?
+What documents do I need to apply for a home loan?

 You’ll need to bring a variety of financial documents to the bank for a home loan, including past years’ W2s—or 1099s for self-employed borrowers—tax returns, pay stubs, and bank statements.
 You’ll also need identification, like a driver’s license.
 The lender will also pull your credit and verify your employment status.
 Most lenders have digital application portals nowadays where you can upload these documents digitally instead of bringing physical copies to a brick-and-mortar office.

-What credit score do you need to get approved for a house?
+What credit score do I need to get approved for a home loan?

 FHA loans have the lowest FICO score thresholds: 580 with a 3.5 percent down payment or 500 with a 10 percent down payment.
 But you may be better off with a loan from Fannie Mae or Freddie Mac and their minimum score is 620.